 Dallas Art Classes with School and Program Information

-There are 5 schools within 25 miles of Dallas, Texas, that have art classes and degree programs.
-Read an overview of 3 schools' programs, requirements and admission info and find out which school is the right one for you.
+There are five schools within 25 miles of Dallas, Texas, that have art classes and degree programs.
+Read an overview of three schools' programs, requirements and admission info and find out which school is the right one for you.

 The art faculty in the Meadows School of the Arts at this university is comprised of about 13 members.
 The instruction is augmented by curators, artists and critics who take part in this school's lecture series.

 Applicants submit a digital portfolio, an artist statement and a list of artistic endeavors for admission.
 Degree requirements include art classes pertaining to art in the world, special studies in art, art history and advanced art studies.
 Students in this program may select double majors or many classes from other areas of interest.